tobio/knockout.unobtrusivebindingprovider/README.md

 Usage
 -----

-The binding provider will look for bindings on any element that has a class prefixed with ko- Of course this should be configurable, but I'll fix that up shortly.
+The binding provider will look for bindings on any element that has a class prefixed with 'ko-'.
+Of course this should be configurable, but I'll fix that up shortly.

 As it stand the library will automatically set itself as the bindingProvider instance,